 Step 9: The “Shared Access Signature” – field and the “Only extract attachments older than”–field (highlighted in yellow) are mandatory fields.

 Figure 11: Shared Access section

-The Shared Access Signature (SAS) can be created with the Microsoft Azure Storage Explorer AttachmentExtractor requires read/write/delete access on the container.
+The Shared Access Signature (SAS) can be created with the Microsoft Azure Storage Explorer AttachmentExtractor requires read/add/create/write/delete access on the container.
 Please take a note of the set token expiration time for a timely refresh, when required.
 More information about how to get the SAS for a blob container can be found in the corresponding Microsoft documentation.